 The Ontario Colleges Athletic Association (OCAA) Hall of Fame is dedicated to the recognition of extraordinary contributions and accomplishments within collegiate sports in Ontario.
-The following are the Lambton College Student-Athletes who have been inducted into the OCAA Hall of Fame.
+The honoured members include student-athletes, coaches and builders of the Association.

 Kristen Lawson - Women's Volleyball - Inducted 2015